psyinfra/HTCAnalyze/CONFIG.md

 The idea is, that for a bunch of settings it's easier to go with config files, \
 so you could have a specified file for just the summary mode and an other file just for the analyser mode and so on ...

-If the name of the config file is changed to htcompact.conf it reduced to:
+If the name of the config file is changed to htcompact.conf the call reduced to:
 ```
 htcompact
 ```